On energy and its positivity in spacetimes with an expanding flat de Sitter background: Examples

-In this section, we review the Schwarzschild--de Sitter spacetime, a $\Lambda$-vacuum solution to the Einstein equations.
-First, we show how to express the metric in flat expanding coordinates.
+In this section, we review the Schwarzschild--de Sitter space, a $\Lambda$-vacuum solution to the Einstein equations.
+First, we show how to express the metric in expanding coordinates.
 Then we study the positivity of energy $E_\lambda$ along coordinate spheres.
 Lastly we determine $\alpha_\lambda$.

 Fix a mass parameter $ m > 0 $.
 Let $ \Lambda > 0$ denote the cosmological constant, and set as usual $\lambda = \sqrt{\tfrac{\Lambda}{3}}.$

 Recall that the Schwarzschild--de Sitter metric in static coordinates is given by